ItsNutt/GuardMobs/README.md

 # GuardMobs
 GuardMobs!
 Buggy?
 Messy?
 Somewhat unstable?
 Of course it is! *I* wrote it after all.

 There's still much to be done.
 Revive tokens are WIP.
+Timed guardmob inventory deletion post-death is next.
 Hostility is up after that.

 Current Dependencies:
 -WorldEdit-